open-horizon/exchange-api/README.md

     - `sed -i -e "s/#listen_addresses = 'localhost'/listen_addresses = 'my-ip'/" /usr/local/var/postgres/postgresql.conf`
     - `brew services start postgresql`
     - test: `psql "host=<my-ip> dbname=postgres user=<myuser> password=''"`
-- Add a config file on your development system at /etc/horizon/exchange/config.json with at least the following content (this is needed for the automated tests).
-Defaults and the full list of config variables are in `src/main/resources/config.json`:
+- Add a config file on your development system at /etc/horizon/exchange/config.json with at least the following content (this is needed for the automated tests.
+Defaults and the full list of config variables are in `src/main/resources/config.json`):

 ```
 {